zalando/zalenium/README.md

 Any feedback or contributions are welcome!
 Please check our [guidelines](CONTRIBUTING.md), they just follow the general GitHub issue/PR flow.

-#### TODOs
-We would love some help with:
-* Testing the tool in your day to day scenarios, to spot bugs or use cases we have not considered.
-* Integrating it with CI tools.

-#### Testing
+#### Building and Testing

 If you want to verify your changes locally with the existing tests (please double check that the Docker daemon is running and that you can do `docker ps`):
-* Only unit tests
+* Unit tests

     ```sh
-        mvn test
+        mvn clean test
     ```
-* Unit and integration tests.
-You can specify the number of threads used to run the integration tests.
-If you omit the property, the default is one.
+* Building the image

     ```sh
-        mvn clean verify -Pintegration-test -DthreadCountProperty={numberOfThreads}
+        mvn clean package
+        cd target
+        docker build -t zalenium:YOUR_TAG .
+    ```
+* Running the image you just built
+    ```sh
+      docker run --rm -ti --name zalenium -p 4444:4444 -p 5555:5555 \
+        -v /var/run/docker.sock:/var/run/docker.sock \
+        -v /tmp/videos:/home/seluser/videos \
+        zalenium:YOUR_TAG start
+    ```
+* Running the integration tests with Sauce Labs or BrowserStack or TestingBot.
+You will need an account on any of those providers to run them (they have free plans).
+Or you can just run some of our [tests](./src/test/java/de/zalando/tip/zalenium/it/ParallelIT.java)  individually from an IDE.
+    ```sh
+        ./run_integration_tests.sh sauceLabs|browserStack|testingBot
     ```